Bochy makes final trip to San Diego as big league manager

 SAN DIEGO (AP) — Bruce Bochy isn’t allowing much time for nostalgia during his final weekend in San Diego as a major league manager.

-His San Francisco Giants are playing too well for Bochy to spend much time thinking back on the 12 seasons he managed the Padres.
+His San Francisco Giants are playing too well for the skipper to spend much time thinking back on the 12 seasons he managed the Padres.

 “Maybe the last day I’ll start doing more reflecting,” said Bochy, who has an offseason home in Poway, about 25 miles northeast of Petco Park.
 “I’m really concentrating on what’s going on with this team.”